petemadsen/esp32/ota/README.md

 ## How does it work?

-* Try to download EXAMPLE_FILENAME several times.
+* Try to download FILENAME several times.
   * If successful, download, install and boot into it.
   * Otherwise, try to find a valid OTA image and boot into it.
 * Finally, simply reboot.

+FILENAME is read from NVS or is "ota.bin" if not found.

 ## Todo